Skip to main content

 After Go-Live

-• Create a process for handling integration failures
+• Have a written fallback process for when the integration goes down

-Modern florist software makes integration straightforward.
+Modern florist software makes this much simpler than it used to be.
 Orders flow automatically.
-Inventory stays in sync.
-Customers get a consistent experience regardless of how they order.
+Stock stays in sync.
+Customers get a joined-up experience however they choose to buy from you.

-Want to see how website integration works in practice?
-Book a demo and we will show you how Digital Florists connects with Shopify, WooCommerce, Florist Window, FloristPro, and more.
+Want to see it working for real?
+Book a demo and we'll walk you through how Digital Florists connects with Shopify, WooCommerce, Florist Window, FloristPro, and more.

 D